Huawei Watch 2 smartwatch now a bargain £149.99 for Argos Black Friday

 Black Friday deals have already started rolling out and if you’re on the hunt for a smartwatch, this deal on the Huawei Watch 2 should be a winner.
-Amazon has the wearable on sale today for only £149.99.
-That’s a significant saving on the original £329.99 price.
+Argos has the wearable on sale today for only £149.99.
+That’s a significant saving on the original £329.99 asking price.

 Huawei Watch 2 Black Friday deal